JsBergbau/MiTemperature2/README.md

   --interface N, -i N   Specifiy the interface number to use, e.g. 1 for hci1 --unreachable-count N, -urc N
-                        Exit after N unsuccessful connection tries
+                        Exit after N unsuccessful connection tries --mqttconfigfile MQTTCONFIGFILE, -mcf MQTTCONFIGFILE
+                        specify a configurationfile for MQTT-Broker

 Rounding and debouncing:
   --round, -r           Round temperature to one decimal place